misads/find_corpus/README.md

 # find_corpus
-A corpus searcher powered by regular expression matching and can give contextual examples.
+An intelligent corpus searcher, you can search any expressions you needed with regular expression.

-Just entering a few characters, all phrase usages in related, shown frequencies and context (optional) will be presented immediately.
+Just entering the pattern, all matching expressions, shown frequencies and context will be listed.

 ## Features